darioncassel/sok-differential-testing/index.md

 ##### 2. In-test Accessibility

 During the dynamic testing, the authors use FlexTLS to send arbitrary sequences of TLS messages to the implementations, and thus the dynamic testing is *black-box testing*.
-Since source code analysis is done duirng the static testing, it is *white-box testing*.

 ##### 3. Injection Vector